 But what if the unthinkable did happen in Singapore?
 Only to be exacerbated by the fact that our extended families are hours away on different continents.
 Who do we have to fall back on in the aftermath?
 Who can we trust to take care of our children before our relatives arrive and our main will is executed?

 Most of us don’t have a temporary guardian in place.
-Most of us don’t even want to think about it.
-But if you’re a regular on the Singapore Expat Wives Facebook forum, you might have caught the recent discussion on the subject of both parents meeting an untimely demise.
+Most of us don’t even want to think about Guardianship in Singapore.
+But if you’re a regular on the the Facebook forums, you might have caught the recent discussion on the subject of both parents meeting an untimely demise.
 It was lengthy, to say the least.

 - Permanent guardians are appointed in the will or by a letter lodged with guardian, lawyer or family friends.